exoclime/THOR/README.md

 * Inclusion of dry convective adjustment scheme (used, though not detailed, in [Mendonca, J.M., Malik, M., Demory, B.-O., & Heng, K., AJ, 155, 150, 2018](http://iopscience.iop.org/article/10.3847/1538-3881/aaaebc/meta))

+* Addition of insolation calculation allowing for arbitrary orbit/rotation state (used with radiative transfer scheme)

 * Compilation process has been completely overhauled to be more reliable and flexible

 * Initial conditions are no longer hard coded, but are now set in user generated configuration files